Nuraiza/Wheel-of-Fortune/README.md

  1. Press the Fork to copy this repository to your profile

- 2. Clone this project to your local environment by command git clone https://github.com/nuraiza/wheel-of-fortune.git or simply download the project from Download section
+ 2. Clone this project to your local environment by command: git clone https://github.com/nuraiza/wheel-of-fortune.git or simply download the project from Download section